AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 The build 9032&#64;10c2709 includes the following fix:

-* Fixed a regression preventing usage of some component of the console, such as date picker and images management in delivery (NEO-31453, NEO-31454)
+* Fixed a regression preventing the usage of some components of the console, such as the date picker and images management in deliveries.
+(NEO-31453, NEO-31454)

 **Console upgrade only is mandatory.
 No server upgrade is required.**

 >[!NOTE]
 >
-> You can download the new console in [the Download center](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html), and propose the update to the latest version to all Campaign client console users by copying the console executable file on a specific folder of the Campaign Marketing server.
-[Learn more](../../installation/using/client-console-availability-for-windows.md).
+> Connect to [Adobe Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html) to download the new version.
+Learn how to propose the console update to all end users [in this page](../../installation/using/client-console-availability-for-windows.md).
 >

 _December 22, 2020_